muhokama/ring/data/index.md

     url: https://ar.al/2020/08/07/what-is-the-small-web/
 ---

 Welcome to the [Muhokama](https://github.com/muhokama/) webring.
 A collection of **personal spaces** maintained by people _who share certain ideas or approaches to the Internet_.
-You can also retrieve **the list of RSS/Atom feeds** associated with the webring using the [following OPML file](/opml/ring.opml).
+You can also retrieve **the list of RSS/Atom feeds** associated with the webring using the [following OPML file](/opml/ring.opml) or browse the various sites in [the reader](/u/xvw/frame.html) (making it easy to switch from one site to another).